 - Support services are available to assist with the development, implementation, monitoring and evaluation of all programming for students with diverse learning needs.

-Student Acceleration: Students are expected to progress through the grades at a typical rate of one grade level per year.
-No student will be placed in a grade or course beyond the next logical level without the permission of the Assistant Superintendent of Learning.
-Schools are advised to contact the Assistant Superintendent of Learning when the possibility of accelerating a student is first considered.
+Student Acceleration or Retention: Students are expected to progress through the grades at a typical rate of one grade level per year.
+No student will be retained or placed in a grade or course beyond the next logical level without the permission of the Assistant Superintendent of Learning.
+Schools are advised to contact the Assistant Superintendent of Learning when the possibility of retention or accelerating a student is first considered.

-Funding for students with disabilities (severe, mild, moderate and gifted) is included within the jurisdiction’s Inclusive Education funding allocation.
+Funding for students with disabilities (severe, mild, moderate and gifted) is included within the jurisdiction’s Specialized Learning Support funding allocation.

 - Although Inclusive Education funding is no longer determined by the jurisdictional severe disabilities profile, it is still necessary for students to be identified on the September 30 submission as having exceptional (severe/mild/ moderate/gifted) education needs.
 See the most recent Alberta Education Handbook for the Identification and Review of Students with Severe Disabilities and the Special Education Coding Criteria for category descriptions, available on the Alberta Education Extranet.